HMS Neptune (20)

 HMS Neptune was a light cruiser which served with the Royal Navy during World War II.
 Neptune was the fourth ship of its class and was the ninth Royal Navy vessel to carry the name.
+Of her final crew of 765, only one survived to be picked up.

 Construction and commissioning

 Built by Portsmouth Dockyard, Neptune was laid down on 24 September 1931, launched on 31 January 1933, and commissioned into the Royal Navy on 12 February 1934 with the pennant number 20.

 Operational history

 During World War II, Neptune operated with a crew drawn predominantly from the New Zealand Division of the Royal Navy.
 The ship also carried a large contingent of seconded South African personnel.